 The Mojito is a Cuban concoction, and one that Fidel should be wary of.
 Liberation in a tumbler, we settled on its subtle, tangy flavor and alcoholic punch as the perfect antidote for summer’s century-plus temperatures.

 The mix is simple: mint leaves, lime juice, simple syrup (sugar dissolved in boiling water) or confectioner’s sugar, a splash of soda water over crushed ice and, of course, rum.
-As with most good things, the proof is in the execution, so the VHS crew, clad in guayaberas and armed with a healthy stash of Cohibas, was off to discover Vegas’ best mojito.
+As with most good things, the proof is in the execution, so the VHS crew, clad in guayaberas and armed with a healthy stash of Cohibas, was off to discover the best mojito in Las Vegas.

 The Mandalay Bay’s rumjungle, by virtue of its name alone, made the list of mojito contenders.
 This over-the-top restaurant and bar features walls of fire and a ridiculous variety of rums.
 As VHS’ resident cubanos tore into their drinks, however, it was clear that lots of rum means little without a mixologist to use it properly.
 The mint looked like it had been through a blender, making the cocktail hard to drink and giving our crew too many green specks to clear out of their teeth.
 Disappointed, our boys stubbed out their coronas and soldiered on.